LLNL/zfp/docs/source/execution.rst

 store such information, variable-rate parallel decompression is not yet supported.

-The CUDA implementation supports fixed-rate decompression.
+The CUDA and HIP implementations support fixed-rate decompression.
 OpenMP fixed-rate decompression will be added in the near future.

 Future versions of |zfp| will allow efficient encoding of block sizes and/or offsets to allow each thread to quickly locate the blocks it is responsible